vlnraf/Bengine/Readme.md

 - [x] Create a simple GameObject class
 - [ ] Create a simple renderer:
     - [x] Create a simple Texture Manager that draw rectangles
+- [ ] Probably The handles should be decoupled:
+    The reason is that if i create a new gameObject Player2 i have to copy paste all the code in Player1 to Player2